Basilika-draconum/carp-travel/README.md

 # CarpTravel

-Site offer to join you unforgettable trips to the most beautiful parts of the Carpathians.

-## Project Overview

-This project is a website created using a variety of technologies, including Next.js 13 (with the app router), Tailwind CSS, and TypeScript.

-# CarpTravel

 CarpTravel is a website that offers unforgettable trips to the most beautiful parts of the Carpathian Mountains.

 ## Project Overview

 This project was built using a combination of technologies, including Next.js 13 with the app router, Tailwind CSS, and TypeScript.
-It meets a range of technical and functional requirements.

 ## Technologies Used